philosophy the company services t contact

 Most strikingly, it was the interactive section of the web site that attracted the most attention.
 Hundreds of comments and questions were logged onto the site from all over the country.
 These also acted as an informational source for reporters, who would often use the information as basis for an article.

-RESULTS: Regular press events tied to construction landmarks continued the ongoing media coverage, which culminated with the October 2006 Bridgewalk, attended by a crowd of 15,000 people and marked by media coverage as far south at the Boston market and highlighted by full front page coverage in the Bangor Daily News.
+RESULTS: Regular press events tied to construction milestones continued the ongoing media coverage, which culminated with the October 2006 Bridgewalk, attended by a crowd of 15,000 people and marked by media coverage as far south at the Boston market and highlighted by full front page coverage in the Bangor Daily News.
 Positive media coverage has continued, with the Observatory garnering travel features in the New York Times and Boston Chronicle, as well as local Maine media.
 Residents are extremely proud of the new structure, and believe it will be a major boost to tourism.

-© 2007 Morris Communications.
+© 2010 Morris Communications.
 All Rights Reserved.
 Home